How Often Do You Go To The Doctor When Pregnant?

 Schedule for Prenatal Appointments

-Here is a general outline for uncomplicated pregnancies based on weeks of pregnancy:
+Assuming you have a healthy, uncomplicated pregnancy, here is a general outline for uncomplicated pregnancies based on weeks of gestation:

 • Weeks 4-28: Once a month